Last Updated: October 27, 2024

 What was Liberace's Net Worth?

 Liberace was an American pianist and vocalist who had a net worth of $18 million at the time of his death in 1987.
 That's the same as around $42 million in today's dollars after adjusting for inflation.
-The exact value of his estate was made public in a bitter lawsuit that was waged after the singer's death.
-More info on this legal battle later in this article.
+The exact value of his estate was made public in a bitter lawsuit that was waged after the singer's death—more info on this legal battle later in this article.
 Liberace's personal fortune likely could have been significantly higher, but he famously spent enormous sums of money on an exceptionally lavish lifestyle.
-For better or worse, this lavish lifestyle was a cornerstone in Liberace's brand and persona.
+For better or worse, this lavish lifestyle was a cornerstone of Liberace's brand and persona.
 He was the world's highest-paid artist throughout the 1950s and the 1970s.

 After starting his career as a child prodigy in Wisconsin, Liberace later became a major figure in the entertainment industry.
 Over the course of his career, he gave many concerts, appeared on television multiple times, starred in a number of films, and endorsed various brands.
 At one point, Wladziu was the highest-paid entertainer on the planet.
-During his peak front the 50s to the 70s, he had incredibly popular concert residencies in Las Vegas and toured throughout the world.
-During his life, he became known for his unique style and personality, and earned the nickname "Mr. Showmanship."
+During his peak from the 50s to the 70s, he had incredibly popular concert residencies in Las Vegas and toured throughout the world.
+During his life, he became known for his unique style and personality and earned the nickname "Mr. Showmanship."

 Early Life

-WÅ‚adziu Valentino Liberace was born on May 16th of 1919 in West Allis, Wisconsin.
+Władziu Valentino Liberace was born on May 16th, 1919, in West Allis, Wisconsin.
 Raised alongside three siblings by a Polish mother and an Italian father, Liberace's identical twin died at birth.
 He was encouraged to pursue music at a young age, as his father was a musician.
 At the age of four, he began his piano lessons.
 His father was quite strict and demanded excellence from Wladziu.
 This strict approach ensured that the young Liberace was memorizing complex pieces by the age of seven.

 By this point, it was clear that the family was dealing with a child prodigy.
 Over the next few years, he started playing music in theaters and on local radio.
 During the 30s, he teamed up with a musical group at school and played jazz piano.
 Throughout these years, he even performed at strip clubs and cabarets.
-This provided him with a solid income, despite the country being in the middle of a depression.
+This provided him with a solid income despite the country being in the middle of a depression.

 Getty Images